 - 2.1.
-I have prepared this Proof of Evidence in support of Network Rail's application for the Network Rail (Essex and Others Level Crossing Reduction) Order. - 2.2.
-The purpose of the Order is to rationalise the number of level crossings in the Counties of Essex and Hertfordshire, the Unitary Authority areas of Thurrock and Southend-on-Sea, and the London Borough of Havering.
+I have prepared this Proof of Evidence in support of Network Rail's application for the Network Rail (Suffolk Level Crossing Reduction) Order. - 2.2.
+The purpose of the Order is to rationalise the number of level crossings in the County of Suffolk.
 The proposals include the acquisition and use of land in connection with these changes, the construction of works, the extinguishment of existing public and private rights of way across the track, and the creation of alternative rights of way by grade separation. - 2.3.
-The strategic case for seeking this order (and rationalising at-grade crossing points of the railway) is threefold: - Operational efficiency of the Network. - Safety of both rail users and those interacting with railway by reason of Public and Private rights across the operational railway. - Efficient use of public funds in accordance with "Managing Public Money". - 2.4.
+The strategic case for seeking this order (and rationalising at-grade crossing points of the railway) is threefold: - Improved operational efficiency of the Network. - Increased safety of both rail users and those interacting with railway by reason of public and private rights across the operational railway. - More efficient use of public funds in accordance with "Managing Public Money". - 2.4.
 The operational efficiency of the Network will be addressed principally in the evidence of Eliane Algaard, Director Route Safety and Asset Management for the Anglia Route. - 2.5.
-My proof of evidence addresses Network Rail's statutory obligations under key health and safety law, the overarching framework for rail regulation, and Network Rail's Operating Licence Conditions for safety and efficiency; it also addresses Network Rail's national strategy for managing risk at level crossings, collectively covering the following topics: - 3) Level Crossings: an overview - 4) Network Rail's regulated functions - Network Rail's Operating Licence and statutory objectives - The Licence
+My proof of evidence is structured as follows: - 3) Level Crossings: an overview - 4) Network Rail's regulated functions - Network Rail's Operating Licence and statutory objectives - The Licence